 Standard Operating Procedures (SOP)

-Standard Operating Procedures (SOP) are written instructions, required by OSHA Standard 29 CFR 1910.1450, “Occupational exposure to hazardous chemicals in laboratories”, that document work practices and processes that must be followed when using hazardous chemicals.
+Standard Operating Procedures (SOPs) are written instructions, required by OSHA Standard 29 CFR 1910.1450, “Occupational exposure to hazardous chemicals in laboratories”, that document work practices and processes that must be followed when using hazardous chemicals.
 SOP documentation is required for work involving:

 • Novel chemicals of unknown toxicity.

 SOPs must be reviewed and approved by EH&S, and in certain circumstances, may necessitate consultation with subject matter experts.
 When requested, EH&S will provide assistance in the development of the written SOP.
-A Chemical Safety Committee review may be required for substances considered to be highly hazardous or when administering to animals.

 Current SOPs must be readily accessible for reference in the workplace to all laboratory/facility personnel using the material.